 Selling a business is hard.
 But there are times when people build super cool brands that people are excited to own.
 If you’ve recently had someone offer to buy your company, you should consider selling your business as it’s a rare but wonderful opportunity.
 If the price is right, selling a business can be a profitable exit strategy so you can pursue other passions or business endeavours.

-The first step to selling your business is to determine the value of your business.
+The first step to selling your business is to determine its value.
 The business valuation is essential because it will determine your approach to the sale of your business.
 When you know how much you can sell your business for, it will help you decide whether to set an asking price or to field offers and take the best one.

 If you have a desired sales figure in mind, you'll need to determine whether your business can sell for that amount, and if not, what you can do to help bolster the value of your business.